 Dietary Recommendations

 To keep your Abyssinian healthy, choose a high-quality cat food that meets its nutritional needs.
-It’s best to consult your veterinarian for specific dietary recommendations based on your cat’s age, weight, and activity levels.
+It is best to consult your veterinarian for specific dietary recommendations based on your cat’s age, weight, and activity levels.
 Provide fresh water at all times, and be mindful not to overfeed your cat to prevent obesity.

 Exercise Needs